gift-intake/gift-intake/README.md

 ## Docker

 The backend can be bundled using [Docker](https://www.docker.com/) while the Docker Image file can be found in [`machine-learning/Dockerfile`](./machine-learning/Dockerfile).

-## Models

-We ran the test on selected LLama3.2, Deepseek-R1, Gemma2, Qwen, and GLiNER as they are all modern small models that are easily hostable CPU-based machines without a graphics card.
-After the experiment with different modern models, the resulting model with the best model for our sample size of 100 was GLiNER with a hamming score of 81.92%.

-The model we used to help generate the datasets for the experiment and fine-tune our language model is Mistral.

 ## Frontend (Outlook add-in)